New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Next Generation Neutrino Observatories and Their Prospects

-Atmospheric collider gives a robust and universal flux source of BSM search.
-Cosmic-ray cascades responsible for atmospheric-neutrino oscillation signals also continuously produce exotic particles, such as millicharged particles, heavy neutral leptons, and magnetic monopoles, in the atmosphere.
-This enables HK to place stringent, cosmology-independent limits on their flux.
-Quantitative studies have demonstrated the feasibility of this approach, showing that HK can probe a broad region of parameter space of millicharged particles~\cite{Plestid:2020kdm,Du:2023hsv} and heavy neutral leptons~\cite{Coloma:2019htx,Atkinson:2021rnp}.
+The successor of the SK, HK, is currently under construction in Japan~\cite{Hyper-Kamiokande:2018ofw,Hyper-Kamiokande:2025fci}.
+The HK far detector is situated beneath the peak of Mt.
+Nijyugo, 295 km from the production target.
+It is designed as a cylindrical tank with a diameter of 68~m and a height of 71~m, containing a total water mass of 258~kton.
+The inner detector (ID) region has a volume of approximately 217~kton and will be instrumented with approximately 20,000 50~cm diameter PMTs and 1,000 multi-PMT photosensor modules \cite{Hyper-Kamiokande:2025fci}.
+While the photocathode coverage in the ID is about 20\%—half of the 40\% coverage in SK-IV, the light collection efficiency of the new 50~cm PMTs is doubled.
+Consequently, the overall photon detection efficiency of HK is expected to be approximately equal to that of SK~\cite{Hyper-Kamiokande:2025fci}.

-Hyper-Kamiokande is expected to play a leading role in indirect searches for low-mass WIMPs, lowering the limits on the spin-dependent dark matter–nucleon scattering cross-section by a factor of 2–3 relative to current SK results~\cite{Bell:2021esh}.
-Neutrinos produced from thermal relic dark matter annihilation in the Galactic halo are particularly important for probing models in which dark matter predominantly couples to neutrinos, such as neutrino portal scenarios~\cite{Primulando:2017kxf,Olivares-DelCampo:2017feq,Olivares-DelCampo:2018pdl,Blennow:2019fhy}.
-The potential of the HK to discover or exclude thermal dark matter with s-wave annihilation in the mass range of 15–30 MeV has been highlighted by numerous theoretical studies~\cite{Palomares-Ruiz:2007trf} and has been further substantiated through detailed simulation studies~\cite{Bell:2020rkw}.
-It is also worth noting that the sensitivity of the direct dark matter searches discussed in Sec.~\ref{sk} would be further improved by utilizing the HK data in place of that from the SK.
+The atmosphere acts as a natural collider, providing a robust and universal source of flux for BSM searches.
+Cosmic-ray cascades that give rise to atmospheric neutrino oscillation signals also continuously produce exotic particles in the atmosphere.
+This allows HK to set stringent, cosmology-independent limits on their flux.
+Quantitative phenomenological studies have demonstrated the feasibility of this approach, showing that HK can probe a wide region of parameter space for MCPs~\cite{Plestid:2020kdm,Du:2022hms,Du:2023hsv}, ALPs~\cite{Cui:2022owf}, magnetic monopoles~\cite{Candela:2025gwp}, and HNLs~\cite{Coloma:2019htx,Atkinson:2021rnp}.
+Hyper-Kamiokande is expected to play a leading role in indirect searches for low-mass WIMPs, lowering the limits on the spin-dependent DM–nucleon scattering cross-section by a factor of 2–3 relative to current SK results~\cite{Bell:2021esh}.
+Neutrinos produced from thermal relic DM annihilation in the Galactic halo are particularly important for probing models in which DM predominantly couples to neutrinos, such as neutrino portal scenarios~\cite{Primulando:2017kxf,Olivares-DelCampo:2017feq,Olivares-DelCampo:2018pdl,Blennow:2019fhy}.
+The potential of the HK to discover or exclude thermal DM with s-wave annihilation in the mass range of 15–30 MeV has been highlighted by numerous theoretical studies~\cite{Palomares-Ruiz:2007trf} and has been further substantiated through detailed simulation studies~\cite{Bell:2020rkw}.
+It is also worth noting that the sensitivity of the direct DM searches discussed in Sec.~\ref{sk} would be further improved by utilizing the HK data in place of that from the SK.